Wael Riad

-Wael Riad (وائل رياض) (born February 8, 1982) is an Egyptian footballer.
-He plays in the attacking midfielder position for the Egyptian club El Gouna.
+Wael Riad (وائل رياض) (born 2 August 1982) is a former Egyptian footballer.
+He player in the attacking midfielder position.

 Club career

 Loan to Grazer AK

 Riad transferred to Grazer AK on loan in January 2007.
 He participated in two friendly matches in February, scoring a goal in each game.
 Cheetos played 5 matches with Grazer AK's first team between February and April 2007, starting once and scoring no goals.

 International career

 National Youth team

 Wael Riad was a regular player in Egypt's Youth team who were Bronze Medalists at the 2001 FIFA World Youth Championship in Argentina.
 He scored against Finland in the group stage and again in the win against the United States in the last 16.